mr-dargi/JavaScript-stopTimer/README.md

 ### Continued development

--In next project i will make Pomodora clock with Html, Css, JavaScript.
+-In next project i will make Pomodoro clock with Html, Css, JavaScript.

 ## Author